Administrative Business Tech

 Prerequisites: FSD 135

 Description: This course is designed to further interpret the creative process of Fashion Design.
 Students are encouraged to master advanced skills and search for their own individual focus of expression.
 Each student will be exposed to new approaches, methods and materials to further enhance his or her design experience and Fashion Design portfolio.
 Menswear and Children's wear will be explored as well as the Women's wear markets.
 Formerly ART 136.
 Students who have completed ART 136 will not receive credit for FSD 136.
 Average cost of supplies: $75.
 Laboratory fee applies.
-SUNY GEN ED-GART; NCC GEN ED-HUM Offered: Fall, Spring
+SUNY GE-SART; SUNY GEN ED-GART; NCC GEN ED-HUM Offered: Fall, Spring

 Credit Hours: 3